Lo and Behold!

 Now I don’t think “Lo and behold” is used in scripture.
 (Be my guest and check it out!)
 However, the Bible is full of predictions that did come true.
 Every one of them!
 And the most amazing one of all was predicted hundreds of years before it actually happened… our Lord Jesus’ birth plus each and every detail of His amazing story.

 Check out all of the “beholds” and “los” in the Bible.
-I’m sure you’ll agree that we all need to be reminded to stop and pay attention, especially during these busy times.
+I’m sure you’ll agree that we all need to be reminded to stop and pay attention, especially during these busy and uncertain times.

 I know I don’t want to miss any part of it!
 Especially those tidings of great JOY!